12. A Fiscal Theory of the Price Level#

-We’ll use linear algebra first to explain and then do some experiments with a “fiscal theory of the price level”.
+We’ll use linear algebra first to explain and then do some experiments with a “monetarist theory of price levels”.

-• a goverment’s fiscal policies determine whether it expenditures exceed its tax collections
+• a goverment’s fiscal policies determine whether its expenditures exceed its tax collections

-• if its expenditures exceeds it tax collections, it can cover the difference by printing money
+• if its expenditures exceed its tax collections, the government can instruct the central bank to cover the difference by printing money

 • that leads to effects on the price level as price level path adjusts to equate the supply of money to the demand for money

-The theory has been extended, criticized, and applied by John Cochrane in [Coc23].
+The theory has been extended, criticized, and applied by John Cochrane [Cochrane, 2023].

 In another lecture price level histories, we described some European hyperinflations that occurred in the wake of World War I.